 为了使您在Abcam官网的浏览体验更顺畅，请使用最新版本的浏览器比如 Google Chrome

-Calcium is an important ubiquitous second messenger, involved in the regulation of a diverse range of cellular processes, including cell proliferation, gene transcription, muscle contraction and endocytosis.
-Calcium ions (Ca2+) from intracellular stores are released in response to adequate stimuli, increasing intracellular Ca2+ concentration, leading to activation, modulation and termination of cell function.
-Numerous pumps and channels allow this particular cation to enter and exit cells and move between the cytosol and intracellular stores.
+Calcium (Ca2+) is an important ubiquitous second messenger, involved in the regulation of a diverse range of cellular processes, including cell proliferation, gene transcription, muscle contraction, and endocytosis.

 |Indicator||Excitation (nm)||Emission (nm)||Kd (nM)|

 BAPTA is a non-fluorescent Ca2+ chelator which was derived from EGTA to give 105-fold selectivity for Ca2+ over Mg2+.
 It is commonly used in buffering and has a Kd of 160 nM in the absence of Mg2+.
 Also available in AM form.

 Fura-2 is one of the first commercially available fluorescent calcium indicators.
 It exhibits excitation ratiometry at 340 nm/380 nm with emission at 505 nm.
 There are thousands of Fura-2 references in the scientific literature and it is one of most important Ca2+ indicator dyes to-date.

 Indo-1 was introduced at the same time as Fura-2 in 1986.
 It is also ratiometric, but different in mode.
 Rather than being excitation ratiometric, it exhibits an emission ratio at 475 nm/405 nm when excited at 346 nm.
 Unlike Fura-2, it has a tendency to photobleach.
 It has also been used in a variety of applications, exemplified by the large number of literature publications.